 Founded in 1848, Phi Gamma Delta is a men’s social fraternity that has undergraduate chapters throughout the United States and Canada.
 Membership in Phi Gamma Delta (also known as “Fiji”) is premised on five key VALUES, friendship, knowledge, service, morality, and excellence.

 Zeta Tau Alpha was founded October 15, 1898, by nine women at the State Female Normal School in Longwood, Virginia.
 These young women desired permanence to their friendships and hoped to perpetuate their sisterhood long after college.
 The mission of Zeta Tau Alpha is to make a difference in the lives of our membership by developing the potential of each individual through visionary programming which emphasizes leadership development, service to others, academic success and continued personal growth for women with a commitment to friendship and the future based on the values and traditions of our past.

 The purpose of the Black Student Association (BSA) is to enlighten the campus and community through educational awareness of Black history, culture, and current issues.

 The IR Club exists to provide opportunities to discuss international issues, encourage international students at WJC, and to explore cross-cultural experiences in the Kansas City Metropolitan Area.

-SAGE program is an educational intervention program.
 The purpose of the program is to provide students a safe (non-threatening, non-judgmental) place to talk about themselves, their experiences, and their development.
 The primary goal of the program is to develop allies for students and to positively enhance the campus environment through individual interaction between faculty/administrators and students addressing such issues as hate speech/hate crime, racial/sexual identity issues, sexual violence/sexual harassment issues, and related topics.

 Progressive Students of America (PSA)